redis/ioredis/README.md

     * `retryDelayOnFailover`: When the error of "Connection is closed." is received when sending a command, ioredis will retry after the specified delay.
 The default value is `2000`.
 You should make sure to let `retryDelayOnFailover * maxRedirections > cluster-node-timeout` in order to insure that no command will fails during a failover.
+    * `retryDelayOnClusterDown`: When a cluster is down, all commands will be rejected with the error of `CLUSTERDOWN`.
+If this option is a number(by default is 1000), client will resend the commands after the specified time(ms).

 ### Transaction and pipeline in Cluster mode
 Almost all features that are supported by `Redis` also works in Cluster mode, e.g. custom commands, transaction and pipeline.